Local and Systemic Antimicrobials in Non-surgical Periodontal Therapy

 Study protocol:

-This randomized clinical study will include 40 patients diagnosed with periodontitis stages 2 and 3.
+This randomized clinical study will include 40 patients diagnosed with periodontitis stage 3.
 The investigation will be conducted at the Department of Periodontology and Oral Medicine, at the School of Dental Medicine, University of Belgrade.
 The laboratory part of the research will be carried out at the Department of Human genetics, at the School of Dental Medicine, University of Belgrade.
 Patients will be divided into two groups.
 The test group will consist of 20 patients who will be prescribed a local antibiotic (LA group), while the control group will consist of 20 patients who will be prescribed systemic antibiotic therapy (SA group).
 The division of patients into groups will be done with randomization envelopes after the diagnostic procedure.

-Upon clinical examination, clinical periodontal parameters such as periodontal probing depth (PD), clinical attachment level (CAL), bleeding on probing (BOP), and plaque index (PI) will be recorded for each patient around every tooth.
+Upon clinical examination, clinical periodontal parameters such as periodontal probing depth (PPD), clinical attachment level (CAL), bleeding on probing (BOP), and plaque index (PI) will be recorded for each patient around every tooth.
 Previous to treatment, subgingival crevicular fluid will be sampled with paper points from periodontal pockets for laboratory analysis.

 Sampling will be performed as follows: first, a relatively dry working field will be established using paper water rollers and air jets, and then 3 paper points (number 30 - marked in blue) will be applied for 30 seconds in the periodontal pocket area of the selected premolar/molar tooth with a depth of more than 5mm.
 The procedure will be repeated immediately in the same region, to obtain duplicate samples.
 After that, the paper points will be placed in Eppendorf tubes and immediately transported to the basic research laboratory, where they will be stored at a temperature of -80 degrees Celsius and where microbiological and molecular analyses will be carried out.